 Susannah Burley, Founder & Executive Director

 Susannah Burley has a Master’s of Landscape Architecture degree from Louisiana State University.
 From 2012-2016, she served as Program Director at Parkway Partners, a New Orleans-based non-profit, where she oversaw the ReLeaf tree planting program, the urban farms/community gardens program, schoolyard garden program, incubated their green infrastructure program, and hosted eighty four hours of community environmental education.
-She is a member of the Greater New Orleans Water Collaborative, serves on the board of Friends of Lafitte Greenway, and is passionate about working collaboratively with communities in driving resilient environmental change.
+In 2016 she founded SOUL in order to strategically reforest New Orleans at a meaningful scale and as a system.

 Susannah loves gardening, the outdoors, cooking, traveling, music and art.
 She is married with an 8-year-old son, and a 27-year-old stepson, and a German Shepherd named Bernie.

 Melody has a Bachelor’s and Master’s degree in Social Work with an emphasis in Global Social Work and Social Justice.
 After graduating from the Tulane School of Social Work, she headed to Houston where she worked with immigrants, refugees and asylees who had recently resettled in the U.S. There she worked to address the mental health and basic needs of these individuals.
 Upon returning to New Orleans, she worked for the Office of Public Health HIV/STD program to ensure access to HIV medication for those who needed it and provided support to various HIV community organizations across the state

 Melody strongly believes the pursuit of social justice and equality is a lifelong endeavor and that cultural awareness and sensitivity are the cornerstones of social justice work.
 She enjoys staying up too late reading, writing stories and travel.
 She is married with 2 fur babies.

 Rachel Conway, Data and Volunteer Coordinator